Access

 Young visitors can refer to our easy-to-read Look and See guide to know what to expect when they visit the museum.
 Visitors with anxiety and autism might also find this guide useful.

 Visually Impaired visitors can borrow a magnifying glass at front desk.
-We also have large print labels to ensure all visitors can comfortably read exhibition text.
+We also have large print labels for the main gallery to ensure all visitors can comfortably read exhibition text.

 Eye graphic icon